efueger/framework/README.md

 );
 ```
 ##Events
-Events can be strings or classes that can manage the arguments used for the methods being invoked for that event.
+Events can be strings or classes that can manage the arguments used by the methods that are invoked in that event.
 ```php
 class Event
 {